Rabson–Mendenhall syndrome: Diagnosis

-A combination of clinical findings and laboratory tests are used to diagnose Rabson-Mendenhall Syndrome.
+A combination of clinical findings and laboratory tests are used to diagnose the syndrome.
 Initially, individuals are screened for symptoms and have their blood sugar levels analyzed.
 The two principle tests used to determine insulin resistance are the fasting plasma glucose test (FPG) and the oral glucose tolerance test (GTT).
 Results from a patient with severe insulin resistance will show values exceeding healthy ranges (≤99 mg/dL for FPG and ≤139 mg/dL for GTT) by over 50 units.
 A genetic history is also established to determine risk of recurrence in the family.
 Based on the combination of these findings, an appropriate diagnosis is made.

-Rabson–Mendenhall syndrome is commonly associated with Donohue syndrome, also known as "Leprechaunism".
+Rabson–Mendenhall syndrome is commonly associated with Donohue syndrome, also known as leprechaunism.
 Both diseases are autosomal recessive disorders caused by mutations on chromosome 19.
 Severe insulin resistance and an irregular enlargement of the genitalia are also overlapping symptoms.

 Clinical presentation

-Rabson and Mendenhall described 3 sibling (2 girls, 1 boy) who initially presented with dental and skin abnormalities, abdominal distention, and phallic enlargement.
+Rabson and Mendenhall described three siblings (2 girls, 1 boy) who initially presented with dental and skin abnormalities, abdominal distention, and phallic enlargement.
 The children demonstrated early dentition, a coarse, senile-appearing facies, and striking hirsutism.
 An "adult growth of hair of head" at 5 years of age was pictured in the case of one of the girls.
-In the older girl the genitalia were large enough at the age of 6 months to permit vaginal examination for diagnosis of a left ovarian tumor which was removed soon afterward.
+In the older girl, the genitalia were large enough at the age of 6 months to permit vaginal examination for diagnosis of a left ovarian tumor which was removed soon afterward.
 The children were mentally precocious.
 Prognathism and very thick fingernails as well as acanthosis nigricans were also described.
 Insulin-resistant diabetes developed, and the patients died during childhood of ketoacidosis and intercurrent infections.
 At autopsy pineal hyperplasia was found in all three.

 Biologically, infants display fasting hypoglycemia, postprandial hyperglycemia and hyperinsulinemia, which progress to permanent hyperglycemia and recurrent diabetic ketoacidosis.